-- Long term goals in the areas of:

-- 1. physical health

-- 2. family relations

-- 3. daily living skills

-- 4. academic and/or vocational skills

-- 5. interpersonal relations

-- 6. substance use service needs

-- 7. emotional/psychological health

-- Short term goals which will help a youth eventually reach his/her long-term goals in each of the above areas.

-- Services to meet independent living goals.

-- Specific plans for reaching the short-term goals including services to be provided and frequency.

-- Estimated time for reaching short term goals.

-- The youth shall sign and date the program plans indicating participation and input in the development of the plan.

-- Updated information of the progress of the youth's goals shall be included.
+- Short term goals which will help a child eventually reach his/her long-term goals in each of the above areas. - Services to meet independent living goals. - Specific plans for reaching the short-term goals including services to be provided and frequency. - Estimated time for reaching short term goals. - The child shall sign and date the program plans indicating participation and input in the development of the plan. - Updated information of the progress of the child's goals shall be included.

-RMC staff shall participate in the case plan conducted by the CMP Case Manager.
+RMC staff shall participate in the case plan conducted by the CWCMP Case Manager.

 Includes the evaluation and design of an approach for the youth and family that focuses on opportunities for the youth to have ongoing active and meaningful connections with family, kin, relatives, and the community.
-The goal for achieving permanency shall be coordinated with the youth's CMP Case Manager and be included in the program plan to be reviewed every 30 days.
+The goal for achieving permanency shall be coordinated with the youth's CWCMP Case Manager and be included in the program plan to be reviewed every 30 days.
 The permanency plan shall include strategies and tasks to accomplish the youth's goals.
 Behaviors which place the youth at risk for disruption, activities to prepare the youth's family or kinship network for reunification, identification of other less restrictive living environments and preparing the youth for transition to these settings shall be addressed.